santiagoalonso/Research-and-analysis-tools/README.md

 # Research-and-analysis-tools:

-* MakeDotArray: (by Elon Gaffin-Cahn and some add-ons by me): Locates the center of many non-overlapping dots.
-Useful to draw stimuli for visual number tasks e.g. compare two clouds of dots and say which is numerically larger or compare two discrete ratios.
+* MakeDotArray: (by Elon Gaffin-Cahn and some add-ons by me): Locates the center of many non-overlapping circles.
+Useful to draw stimuli for visual number tasks e.g. compare two clouds of dots and report which is numerically larger or compare two discrete visual ratios.

 * within_sem: Computes means and std. error of mean for within subject designs.
 Useful to plot error bars because it "washes" away between subject variability.